The first step to beginning health career training at NOVA/MEC is to attend a mandatory Information Session.

 Phlebotomy CSC Program

-If you are a Pre-Health student with questions about program requirements, admission, transcript evaluation or you need academic advising, visit the MEC Student Services Center, room 202.
-You may also register for a MEC Exchange Virtual Advising Workshop.
+If you are a Pre-Health student with questions about program requirements or you need academic advising, visit Advising & Counseling.

 Phone: 703.822.6557, Medical Education Campus, Room 239

 About the Medical Laboratory Technology (MLT) and Phlebotomy (PBT) Programs

 Medical Laboratory Technicians perform essential laboratory testing that is critical to the detection, diagnosis and treatment of disease.
 Modern medicine could not be practiced without the tests performed by MLT professionals.
 Did you know that laboratory tests make up 70% of the verifiable reportable data in a patient's medical record?

 MLT perform tests on blood and body fluids in the areas of hematology, chemistry, blood banking, microbiology, serology and urinalysis using microscopes, chemicals, computers and sophisticated automated equipment.
 In a medical laboratory, a team of highly skilled pathologists, technologists, technicians and phlebotomists works together to determine the presence, extent or absence of disease and help evaluate effectiveness of treatment.